-While we can hear a lot of information about autonomous cars, where does the autonomy of trains stand ?
-How is an autonomous train different from a driverless metro ?
+How is an autonomous train different from a driverless or unattended metro ?
+What are the different grades of automation in the railways ?
 Will we see some day fully autonomous freight or high-speed trains ?
 The answers in this article !

 Automation of Metro systems is not something new: technologies for Urban application have been deployed since the 60s.
 While the milestone of 1000 km of automated metro lines has been reached in March 2018, automated operation for Mainline trains is nearly non-existent.